bahaidev/textbrowser/README.md

         of `localization-strings` in `locale.json` (and have `locale` point to `locale.json` in `languages.jsonschema`) once
         <https://github.com/whitlockjc/json-refs/issues/75> is fixed
     1. Cause `languages.json` test to distinguish relative base for the file's path and the path of its internally-referenced locales once
         <https://github.com/whitlockjc/json-refs/issues/76> is fixed
+    1. Update the code utilizing `JsonRefs` to utilize the latest version and then move `langauges.jsonschema` and `locales.jsonschema` validation tests from `bahaiwritings` to this repo.
 1. New features (requiring UI adjustments)
     1. Aliased search (space-separated field and drop-downs)
         1. Consider using `prefer_alias` for field alias use and optionally